vstark21/NASA_Airathon/README.md

 ## Summary

 * Firstly, for each data product, for each instance in train data and test data, we select the latest satellite file whose `satellite_time_end < observation_time_end` and then for each band in the file, we select pixels whose global coordinates lies in given grid cell polygon.
+You can find preprocessing notebooks for each data product in `notebooks/` directory.

   ![dp](assets/dp.png)